allynjcrowe/mist-get_bssid/README.md

 # mist-get_bssid

 This script is used to retrieve information for an input file of MAC addresses of mist APs from a specific site and export information on them to a CSV.
+The current input format expected is the export from the mist portal inventory page (again for a site).

 Information currently includes:
 - Name